 A faulty MAF sensor can cause all sorts of engine issues—from rough starts to poor fuel economy.
 This sensor plays a key role in maintaining the right air-fuel balance for your engine.
 But how do you know when the bad MAF sensor symptoms show up?
-For that you need to be able to recognise these symptoms in a timely manner.
+For that, you need to be able to know and recognise these in a timely manner.

 In this guide, we’ll cover 7 common symptoms of a MAF sensor going bad.
 Watch out for these and keep your car running smoothly with our maintenance tips!